-The Draft EA has been released for 30-day public review and comment.
-All identified agency and stakeholder concerns will be considered and addressed during the development of the Final EA.
+A spreadsheet including all comments received and USACE responses is included as Appendix E. All identified agency and stakeholder concerns were considered and addressed during the development of the Final EA.
 Pursuant to NEPA, a new EA will be prepared if there are significant changes proposed to the project or new circumstances or information relevant to the environmental impacts of the proposed action.